Vision & Mission

 VP Sharma (Co-founder and CEO) is a Technology professional with over 32 years of global experience in Telecommunications and Networking.
 He served in Indian Army for 16 years before transitioning to corporate world in 2001.
 He is experienced in organisational and business transformation having setup, managed and transformed global service delivery organisations for companies like Airtel, Ericsson, Nokia and Cisco.
 He also volunteers with Sri Aurobindo Society (www.aurosociety.org), a global not-for-profit NGO based out of Pondicherry.

-ShyamKaluve (Co-founder and CTO) has over 24 years of professional experience and is currently serving as Director of Software Engineering at Cisco Systems and has been part of Cisco’s CSR and community development efforts for over a decade.
+ShyamKaluve (Co-founder and CTO) has over 25 years of professional experience and is currently a mentor/advisor to many startups.
+Earlier he served as Director of Software Engineering at Cisco Systems and has been part of Cisco’s CSR and community development efforts for over a decade.
 He is very passionate about use of technology in education, healthcare and sustainable development.
-He is on a long leave to focus on Gramonnati activities.

 Brig Rakesh Kaul